Iberia (airline): Early years

 Iberia, Compañía Aérea de Transportes, was incorporated on 28 June 1927 with a capital investment of 1.1 million pesetas by financier Horacio Echevarrieta and Deutsche Luft Hansa.
 Flight operations commenced on 14 December 1927.
 The Spanish government contracted the company to provide postal transport between Madrid and Barcelona.
 During Miguel Primo de Rivera's dictatorship, Spanish aviation companies were amalgamated and became state-controlled as a general interest public utility, starting early 1928.
 Consequently, Iberia was merged into CLASSA (Compañía de Líneas Aéreas Subvencionadas S.A.), ceasing independent operations on 29 May 1929.
 Although the airline had neither a fleet nor commercial operations under its brand, the name 'Iberia' remained registered.

-In 1937, during the Spanish Civil War, Spanish navy captain and director-general of the company Daniel de Araoz y Aréjula received the order from General Kindelán to organize an airline for the air transport in nationalist-held territory during the war.
+In 1937, during the Spanish Civil War, Spanish navy captain and director-general of the company Daniel de Araoz y Aréjula received the order from General Alfredo Kindelán to organize an airline for the air transport in nationalist-held territory during the war.
 Daniel de Araoz y Aréjula traveled to Germany to get support and material for the restoration of the company as an independent airline, thus six Junkers Ju 52 from Deutsche Luft Hansa arrived, which were acquired by Iberia at the end of the conflict, in addition to material to help the operations.
 As the name "Iberia" was still registered, it was used when operations began in 1937 towards the end of the war.
 During the conflict Iberia was a purely domestic airline, with headquarters in Salamanca the airline operated flights to cities in the nationalist side, Spanish North Africa, Spanish West Africa and Morocco.
-After the war, at the end of the 1930s, the airline served the Seville–Larache–Cabo Juby–Las Palmas, Barcelona–Saragosa–Burgos–Salamanca–Seville–Tetuan and Palma–Barcelona–Vitoria runs using Junkers Ju 52 aircraft.
+After the war, at the end of the 1930s, the airline served the Seville–Larache–Cape Juby–Las Palmas, Barcelona–Zaragoza–Burgos–Salamanca–Seville–Tetuan and La Palma–Barcelona–Vitoria runs using Junkers Ju 52 aircraft.
 On 1 May 1939, Iberia operated its first regular service to an international destination as an independent civil airline with a Madrid–Lisbon flight.